tomerab1/14-Bit-Assembler/README.md

    This direcive receives a string as an operand and stores it in the data image.
 It stores all characters by their order in the string, encoded ny their _ASCII_ values. e.g. `STRING1: .string "abcdef"` is a valid directive.

-   ### `.struct`

-   This directive allocates memory for a _structure_ consists of 2 fields: the first is an integer and the second is a string. e.g. `STRUCT4: .struct 4, "abc"` is a vaild directive.

    ### `.entry`

    This directive outputs a received name of a _label_ to the _symbol table_, so that later it will be recognized by other assembly files (and they would be able to use it).